tapis-project/documentation/source/technical/notifications.rst

 -----------
 Event Model
 -----------
-An event contains the following information:
+An event contains the attributes listed below.
+The attributes *source*, *type* and *timestamp* are required.
+Note that some attributes are maintained by Tapis, they are present when the event is part of a delivered notification.
+The attributes maintained by Tapis may be present when publishing an event, but they will be ignored.

+Event attributes:

 *source*
   Context in which the event happened.
-For example, for a job related event originating from Tapis at the primary TACC site, the source would be https://tapis.io/v3/jobs.
+For example, for a job related event originating from Tapis at the primary TACC site, the source would be ``https://tapis.io/jobs``.
 *type*
   Type of event.
 Used for routing notifications.
 A series of 3 fields separated by the dot character.
   The first field is the service name, the second field is the category and the third field is the detail.
-  For example, when a job transistions to the FINISHED state the type is ``jobs.JOB_NEW_STATUS.FINISHED``.
+  For example, when a job transistions to the FINISHED state, the type is ``jobs.JOB_NEW_STATUS.FINISHED``.
 *subject*
   Subject of event in context of service.
 Examples: job Id, system Id, file path, role name, etc.
-*seriesId*
-  Optional Id that groups events from the same source in a series, thereby preserving event order during notification delivery.
 *timestamp*
   When the event happened.
 *data*
-  Optional additional information associated with the event.
+  Optional.
+Additional information associated with the event.
 For example, data specific to the service associated with the event.
+*seriesId*
+  Optional.
+Id to be used for grouping events from the same tenant, source and subject.
+In a series, event order is preserved when sending out notifications.
+For example, the Jobs service (the source) sends out events with the job UUID as the subject and sets the seriesId to the job UUID.
+That way, a subscription can be created to follow (in order) all events of various types related to the job.
+*deleteSubscriptionsMatchingSubject*
+  Boolean indicating that all subscriptions whose *subjectFilter* matches the *subject* of the event should be deleted once all notifications are delivered.
+*tenant*
+  Tapis tenant associated with the event.
+*uuid*
+  Tapis generated unique identifier for the event.
+*user*
+  Tapis user associated with the event.
+*seriesSeqCount*
+  Tapis generated counter for seriesId.
+Can be used by event receivers to track expected order.
+  Events will be sent in order but may not be received in order.

 Note that events are not persisted by the front end api service process.
 When events are received they are sent to a message broker for asynchronous processing.
 The back end process will persist events temporarily in order